Why is this transaction different from all the other transactions?

 Materialize doesn’t support transactions that mix statements run against both the upstream source and Materialize, though this concept does exist and is called a Federated Database.

-This post explains the four properties of ACID, how they apply to regular databases, and how they apply to a streaming database like Materialize in a format that you may recognize as the four questions.
+This post explains the four properties of ACID, how they apply to regular databases, and how they apply to a streaming-first database like Materialize in a format that you may recognize as the four questions.

 A - Atomicity